-Once you incorporate meditation as a regular practice, chances are, it won’t be long till you’ll start noticing its effects on your overall health & well-being.
+Once you incorporate meditation into a regular practice, chances are, it won’t be long till you’ll start noticing its effects on your overall health & well-being.
 As we experience improvements in our health and state of mind, we’ll likely to make even more changes that would help us to foster and maintain a healthier lifestyle.

 Science has proven that people who meditate regularly tend to change their eating habits for the better.
 The reason for this is that the mindfulness practice makes an individual more aware of what to eat (opting to make healthier food choices) and prevents them to giving into emotional eating.
 Hence it’s not uncommon that many who cultivate a habit of meditation would experience weight loss as a result.

-5. It refreshes & rejuvenates
+5. It refreshes & rejuvenates your mind

 Having a crazy day and in desperate need of a break before you resume your activities?
 Meditation may just be what you need.

-In meditation, we are asked to focus our attention solely on our breathing, eliminating the stream of jumbled thoughts that may be crowding our mind.
+In meditation, we are asked to focus our attention solely on our breathing, eliminating the stream of jumbled thoughts that may be crowding our minds.
 It is considered by many as a type of mind-body complementary medicine that ‘magically’ induces a sense of calm and restores inner peace.